percona/xtradb-cluster-tutorial/instructions/03-Node Failure and Arbitration.rst

 We will run our application workload on node1::

-	[root@node1 ~]# sysbench --db-driver=mysql --test=sysbench_tests/db/oltp.lua --mysql-host=node1 --mysql-user=test --mysql-password=test --mysql-db=test --oltp-table-size=250000 --report-interval=1 --max-requests=0 --tx-rate=10 run | grep tps
+	[root@node1 ~]# run_sysbench_oltp.lua

 Let's use node3 as the node we take in and out of the cluster with some kind of simulated failure.

-I highly recommend you run ``myq_status -t 1 wsrep`` on each node in a separate window or set of windows so you can monitor the state of each node at a glance as we run our tests.
+I highly recommend you run ``myq_status wsrep`` on each node in a separate window or set of windows so you can monitor the state of each node at a glance as we run our tests.

 After each of the following steps, be sure mysqld is up and running on all nodes, and all 3 nodes belong to the cluster.